dbhatia00/EC327-Project/README.md

 Youtube Video Link:

+(Apologies for the watermark, all of the free software would play at a horrible frame rate)

 Back Story:
 The main character of the game is James Wasson, who struggles tremendously through all the hardships the class has to offer.
 This includes multiple all-nighters, hundreds of red bulls, and year's worth of therapy because of PTSD.
 Will he beat the final boss and finish the class with at most a C, or will he die and change his major?
 Play the game, and decide his fate...
 His future is in your hands.